Western Illinois University - Quad Cities - Academics

 Program of Study

-Western Illinois University–Quad Cities’ Manufacturing Engineering Technology (MET) degree program is designed to provide an up-to-date and challenging program in response to continuously changing technology and an increasingly competitive global marketplace.
-The MET degree program offers students the flexibility to study in one of two areas: Automation and Robotics or Manufacturing Design and Production.
-Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, cost estimating, scheduling, and a variety of technical fields.
+Western Illinois University–Quad Cities’ Engineering Technology (ET) degree program which is accredited by the Association of Technology, Management and Applied Engineering (ATMAE) is designed to provide an up-to-date and challenging program in response to continuously changing and sophisticated technology in an increasingly competitive global marketplace.
+Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, operations management, cost estimating, scheduling, and a variety of technical fields.
 Course content that combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills ensures that students are prepared to work in a team environment.
 Laboratories support contemporary design and animation software and CAD/CAM plus production equipment, including CNC machining centers and material testing devices.
-The curriculum combines technical education with instruction in engineering, design, construction, and management practices currently employed in manufacturing.
+The curriculum combines technical education with instruction in engineering, design, and management practices currently employed in manufacturing.
+No prior experience with engineering technology principles or software is required upon enrollment.

-Students learn to organize the available workforce, materials, and equipment in order to design, construct, operate, maintain, and manage technical engineering projects.
+Students learn to organize the available workforce, materials, and equipment in order to design, fabricate, operate, maintain, and manage technical engineering projects.
+The program also includes a strong foundation in business principles and practices.
 Immediately upon graduation, students are ready to take an active role in manufacturing and to apply technical solutions to the problems that arise.

 Scope and Objectives

-The MET curriculum has a strong core foundation focused on the development of the skills and knowledge associated with manufacturing and construction.
+The ET curriculum has a strong core foundation focused on the development of the skills and knowledge associated with manufacturing.
 The program goals include enabling students to understand, apply, and control engineering procedures, and to understand methods of production related to their field.
 Objectives of the curriculum include the ability to integrate the facilities and systems to produce quality products with optimal expenditures.
 Students learn problem-solving and critical-thinking skills that will be needed by successful managers working with technical applications.
-This program also includes a strong foundation in business management principles and practices.
-Beyond this core, students specialize in one of the following areas:

 The faculty in the Department of Engineering Technology have received their academic preparation from noted universities.
 Their academic preparation, combined with industry experience, provides them with the insight and competencies to develop and oversee diverse, integrated programs of study.
 Many faculty hold professional certification as well as advanced degrees in their areas of specialization.